The Ultimate In-Depth SEO Backlink Checker Tool

 Another important metric is high-quality in-depth content on a donor page.
 A high-quality backlink from a good website can be compared to a diamond, because it is really difficult to get.
 That’s why you should be ready to follow strict requirements.
 On the other hand, poor backlinks are quite easy to get.
 However they may hurt your website backlink profile.

-With the WebCEO Backlink Checker tool you can evaluate your and your competitor’s backlinks among other important metrics:
+With the WebCEO Backlink Checker tool (Backlink Profile) you can evaluate your and your competitor’s backlinks among other important metrics:

 - link text (or anchor text) which appears on the donor website;